- Sleep Products

 |Stomach||Medium Firm to Firm|

-The firmness rating may be used to determine how a mattress will perform in the long run.
+The firmness setting may be used to determine how a mattress will perform in the long run.
 Performance factors tied to mattress firmness include the following:

-The table below features a summary of pricing and performance expectations for mattresses with different firmness ratings.
+The table below features a summary of pricing and performance expectations for mattresses with different firmness settings:

 |Durability||Poor to Fair||Fair to Good||Good to Very Good|

 |Pain/pressure relief||Fair to Good||Good to Very Good||Poor to Fair|

 |Odor potential||Poor to Fair||Fair to Good||Good to Very Good|

 |Temperature neutrality||Poor to Fair||Fair to Good||Good to Very Good|

 |Sex||Fair to Good||Good to Very Good||Good to Very Good|